qemus/qemu-docker/readme.md

     It will be downloaded only once, during the initial run of the container.

+  * ### How do I interact with the VM?

+    If you just need text-based output you can use the Docker console, or connect via SSH.

+    If you need graphical output, you can enable VNC by adding the following lines to your compose file:

+    ```yaml
+    environment:
+      DISPLAY: "vnc"
+    ports:
+      - 5900:5900
+    ```

+    If you want to enable the web-based VNC viewer, so that you do not need to install any client software, add the following lines to your compose file instead:

+    ```yaml
+    environment:
+      DISPLAY: "web"
+    ports:
+      - 8006:8006
+    ```

+    Afterwards you can visit  [http://localhost:8006/vnc.html](http://localhost:8006/vnc.html) using any webbrowser to view the screen of the VM and interact with it via the keyboard/mouse.

+  * ### How do I increase the amount of CPU or RAM?

+    By default, a single core and 1 GB of RAM are allocated to the container.

+    To increase this, add the following environment variables:

+    ```yaml
+    environment:
+      RAM_SIZE: "4G"
+      CPU_CORES: "4"
+    ```

   * ### How do I change the size of the data disk?

     To expand the default size of 16 GB, add the `DISK_SIZE` setting to your compose file and set it to your preferred capacity: